iter8-tools/docs/docs/getting-started/first-abn.md

 EOF
 ```

-The `initialize` action (with strategy `none`) configures a routemap without a routing template.
-That is, it only defines the resources that make up each version of the application.
-In this case, there are two versions, `backend` and `backend-candidate-1`.
-Each is comprised of a `Service` and a `Deployment`.
+The `initialize` action (with strategy `none`) creates a routemap that only defines the resources that make up each version of the application.
+In this case, two versions: `backend` and `backend-candidate-1`.
+Each version is comprised of a `Service` and a `Deployment`.
 Iter8 uses this information to identify when any of the versions of the application are available.
 It can then respond appropriately to `Lookup()` requests.

 ## Generate load

-In separate shells, port-forward requests to the frontend component and generate load for multiple users.
-A script is provided to do this.
-To use it:
+In one shell, port-forward requests to the frontend component:
     ```shell
     kubectl port-forward service/frontend 8090:8090
     ```
+In another shell, run a script to generate load from multiple users:
     ```shell
     curl -s https://raw.githubusercontent.com/iter8-tools/docs/v0.17.3/samples/abn-sample/generate_load.sh | sh -s --
     ```